vincentzhang15/toolbox/README.md

 - Convert curl command to be windows compatible.
 - Convert .HEIC image to .jpg
 - Extract audio segment from an audio file.
+- Speech to text conversion using OpenAI Whisper.